knod/pa-data/README.md

 1. Bad error looks like have this as their first line: Error: `Error: failed to find element matching selector "#ctl00_ctl00_ctl00_cphMain_cphDynamicContent_cphDynamicContent_participantCriteriaControl_lastNameControl"`
 1. If that happens press `ctrl` and `C` at the same time, then message michelle

+## Keeping Data

+When your program is stopped
+1. move data from the 'data-mdj' folder into one of your folders, wherever you prefer.
+Thumb drive is good if you don't want it on your machine.
+1. *copy* the 'mdj-named-dockets-used.txt' into that folder too.
+Replace an older version if you need to.

 ## If something is weird and you're not sure
 don't hesitate to message michelle.
 She wants your sweet sweet messages.